SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### event handler registration

-event handler registration can be done via the content and IDL attribute on<event> or EventTarget.addEventListener() the on<event> attribute takes a function to call. on<event> doesn't work on non-`Elements` addEventListener allows for registration of more than one event handler for the same event on the same EventTarget. on<event> usage is not recommended, as it will overwrite other event handlers registered on the same element. event handlers get an `Event` as an argument.
+event handler registration can be done via the content and IDL attribute on‹event› or EventTarget.addEventListener() the on‹event› attribute takes a function to call. on‹event› doesn't work on non-`Elements` addEventListener allows for registration of more than one event handler for the same event on the same EventTarget. on‹event› usage is not recommended, as it will overwrite other event handlers registered on the same element. event handlers get an `Event` as an argument.

 to work, we must pass removeEventListener the event as well as the ⁑exact same function object⁑